SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 - :ref:`Laser wakefield excitation <plasmawave>` (**Exercises 7-11**): we will add a pre-ionized plasma and visualize how the laser pulse excites plasma waves in its wake, also checking the results against the analytical theory in the linear regime.
 - :ref:`Laser wakefield acceleration of an electron bunch <laserplasmainjection>` (**Exercises 12-20**): we will add a relativistic electron bunch, injecting it into the plasma waves and studying its acceleration.

-We will arrive progressively to the full simulation set-up, familiarizing with the postprocessing using the Python postprocessing library `happi <https://smileipic.github.io/Smilei/Use/post-processing.html>`_ and adding step by step all the necessary blocks to the input namelist file called `InputNamelist.py <https://github.com/SmileiPIC/TP-M2-GI/blob/main/InputNamelist.py>`_ .
+We will arrive progressively to the full laser wakefield acceleration simulation set-up, familiarizing with the postprocessing using the Python postprocessing library `happi <https://smileipic.github.io/Smilei/Use/post-processing.html>`_ and adding step by step all the necessary blocks to the input namelist file called `InputNamelist.py <https://github.com/SmileiPIC/TP-M2-GI/blob/main/InputNamelist.py>`_ .